Local sports advocate honoured for service

 His prediction was accurate, with the team winning the final match with an impressive 32-19 final score.

-Stratford Mayor Neil Volzke said Moko’s efforts make him a worthy recipient of a citizens award.
+Stratford Mayor Neil Volzke said Mako’s efforts make him a worthy recipient of a citizens award.

 “Your involvement with the merger of Stratford and Eltham, it’s no small feat.
 Many people put that down to the fact you had enough mana to carry that within both clubs.”